Soerensen42/Hyperopt/README.md

 The Core is called for each Iteration which then does one training of the network.
 While Searching, the runner can and should be called multiple times and ran simultaniously.

-#Paramters
+# Paramters

-The Parameters file is used to set all the Parameters in one place.
+The Parameters can be set on top of the Core.py file.
 Of special interest should be the searchspace definition:
 While it is possible to set a large amount of search parameters keep in mind, that having, for example 5 different variables that all can be one of 256 values might take a few more runs to optimize correctly.
 That being said the optimizer should recognize less important Values and not focus on them too much.

 Setting the search space is possible with: